 Your risk of developing prostate cancer increases with age, but that doesn’t mean it’s a disease that only affects older people.

 If you’re 50 or over, it’s important to talk to your GP about keeping yourself healthy and any ongoing tests you may need as part of your health check-ups.

 If you have a family history of prostate cancer or sub-Saharan African ancestry, you need to start that conversation earlier at 40 to 45.

 Guidelines can be different, depending on where you live — so check with your doctor.

-Prostate cancer is more common in Black men, although we’re not entirely sure why.
+Prostate cancer is more common in Black men of sub-Saharan ancestry, although we’re not entirely sure why.

-It also tends to develop at a younger age, and grow faster in Black men compared to any other racial group.
+It also tends to develop at a younger age and grow faster in Black men than in any other group

 Certain genes, passed on from your parents (or other relatives), can affect your prostate cancer risk.